How to Cook Like a Chef

 Salt, Fat, Acid, Heat

 Have you heard of the popular cookbook and Netflix show, “Salt Fat Acid Heat?”
 More than just a cookbook and yet-another-cooking show, it’s a cooking philosophy.
 The basic premise is if you can learn how these four elements complement and interact with each other, you can make scrumptious meals.
 In a nutshell, the author states that salt enhances flavor, fat amplifies flavor and makes food texture more appealing, acid brightens and balances flavor, and heat determines foods’ textures.
-If you don’t have time to read the book or watch the show, here’s a good summary.

 Understanding a dish’s flavor profile will also help you cook like a chef.
 When we bite into a piece food, our sense of smell, taste, touch and even hearing are engaged immediately.
 Eight elements affect a food’s flavor profile: umami (savoriness/earthiness), temperature, sweet, bitter, salty, sour, texture and spicy.
 Somewhat like the salt, fat, acid, heat we explained earlier, we want these elements to be balanced and enhance each other.
 Different cuisines have unique and identifiable flavor profiles due to their spices and key ingredients.
 For example, here are some of the spices and flavors we associate with these cuisines: